papivot/cluster-api-aws/README.md

 -----
 ### Setup
 This guide will use an upto date Ubuntu 18.04 server to run a management cluster.
 The  management cluster can be run on any K8s cluster.
-For sim
+For simplicity sake, we will be using a simple K8s cluster deployed using `kind` .
+Once the management cluster is setup, it can be used to install and manage workload clusters.

-#### One time install and configuration
+#### O

 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA4MjAwNDEzXX0=
+eyJoaXN0b3J5IjpbNDk5MjYwMjg2XX0=
 -->